 Staff Prep 27: Distributed Systems — CAP Theorem, Eventual Consistency & Conflict Resolution

 Every engineer has heard of CAP theorem.
 Most recite it wrong.
-The real version: during a network partition you must choose between Consistency and Availability.
+The honest version goes like this.
+During a network partition you have to choose between Consistency and Availability.
 You do not get both.
-The third property, Partition Tolerance, is not optional — you either handle partitions or your system goes down when the network misbehaves.
-Here is how to reason about distributed consistency at Staff level.
+Partition Tolerance is not a third option you can opt out of.
+You either handle partitions or your system falls over the first time the network sneezes.
+That's it.
+Everything else in this post is just the implications.

 The real CAP theorem